 Many utility companies in the United States require a surety bond for new companies that may have large power draws and have an insufficient financial background, proprietors and homeowners that have had a history of late payments, or have defaulted on payments or for other reasons, in which the utility company may decide a bond is necessary.
 The utility company may call the bond by different names such as a surety bond, an indemnity bond, and an agreement of surety.
 Regardless of what the bond is called, it generally is for the purpose of a guaranteeing that any utility services that have been billed will be paid in full.

 Every utility company has different bond requirements and sets the bond amount based on their own criteria.
 The utility company may accept a cash deposit instead of a bond and each company will make that determination.
 The bond acts as a financial guarantee in the event the owner fails to pay the utility company on time or defaults entirely.
 In such a case where a claim is filed by the utility company (obligee), the surety will pay the claim and seek reimbursement from the owner (principal).

 A surety bond is a legal contract between three parties: a principal (the owner that needs a bond), the obligee (the agency requiring the bond), and the surety (the company that guarantees the bond).

-The premium that you pay for a Utility Bond is dependent on credit and the bond amount required by the utility company.
+The premium that you pay for a Utility Bond is dependent on your credit and the bond amount required by the utility company.

 A surety bond may be required to either begin service or restore service.